Skip to main content

 • Scaling parameters: Minimum and maximum worker node counts to determine scaling behavior based on workload.

-• Spot instance configuration: Spot instances for cost savings, and related enhancements (e.g. fallback to on-demand instances when spot instances are not available).
+• Spot instance configuration: Spot instances for cost savings, and related enhancements (for example, fallback to on-demand instances when spot instances are not available).

 • Cloud-specific advanced configurations: Provider-specific configurations, such as advanced networking and service integrations for clouds like AWS or GCP.